Javad Saeed

-Javad Saeed (جواد سعید) was an Iranian politician who served as the last Speaker of the Parliament of Iran during the Pahlavi era, and was the last secretary-general of the ruling Resurgence Party.
+Javad Saeed (جواد سعید) was an Iranian politician who served as the last Speaker of the Parliament of Iran during the Pahlavi era, and was the last secretary-general of the Resurgence Party and the deputy Secretary-General of the Rastakhiz Party during the second tenure of Jamshid Amouzegar and his own tenure.
 He represented Sari in the parliament.
-He resigned from the post of secretary-general of the Resurgence Party on 2 October 1978.

 Saeed was appointed as a member of the Regency Council in 1979.
-Fllowing the Iranian Revolution, he was arrested and faced seven charges in the Islamic Revolutionary Court, including corruption on earth, war on God and on prophet, insulting the religion, massacre of innocent people, physical torture and procuring; eventually leading to his execution.
+Following the Iranian Revolution, he was arrested and faced seven charges in the Islamic Revolutionary Court, including corruption on earth, war on God and on prophet, insulting the religion, massacre of innocent people, physical torture and procuring; eventually leading to his execution.